 - The Nostalgia Chick introduced us to Doctors C. Block and C. Tease.
 They have had a few recurring appearances, and even crossed over to other That Guy with the Glasses review videos.

 - Labcoats are standard gadgeteer/deviser uniform at Whateley, due to the convenience of the pockets and hardpoints that make it easy for them to carry what they need with them.

 - In Welcome to Night Vale, Carlos the obsessive Omnidisciplinary Scientist even has a casual weekend labcoat that he wears on dates.

-- Though he's neither, Strong Bad gives Homestar Runner a lab coat and Nerd Glasses in order to make him seem smarter.
-It fails to make any impact on his intelligence, but the first word out of his mouth when he attempts to say something smart is "Science!"
+- Homestar Runner: Invoked in the Strong Bad Email "stupid stuff", when Strong Bad gives Homestar a lab coat and Nerd Glasses in order to make him seem smarter.
+It fails to make any impact on Homestar's intelligence, but the first word out of his mouth when he attempts to say something smart is "Science!"